flyingw/umbrella/README.md

 To make client without dependeny to local node we can connect to real nodes.
 But as security measure RPC is closed on real nodes.
 That's why we pretend to be another node in network.
-As soon as we send transaction we closing the connection About Rust.
+As soon as we send transaction we closing the connection one of the main downsides of selected solution is no easy way to list unspent. that is why it is responsibilty of user to provide output with enough funds.
+About Rust.
 When selecting language it was not only choice about efficiently but about building native client without dependency on vm. it is natural choice for anyone developing client software. cpp has no benefits here because all